-Ypsilanti State Hospital was a facility for those with mental health problems just outside Saline, Michigan.
+Ypsilanti State Hospital was a facility for those with mental health problems just outside Saline, Michigan, USA.
 It has now been demolished after lying abandoned for a number of years and falling into a dangerous state of disrepair.

-Construction of the hospital began in 1930 and it took a year to complete.
-There were 922 patients in the first year of operation and expansions occurred after World War II to bring the population up to 4000, however the facility was grossly over stretched and reports of overcrowding were rampant throughout the time the hospital was open.
+Further expansions of the hospital occurred after World War II to bring the population up to 4000, however the facility was grossly over stretched and reports of overcrowding were rampant throughout the time the hospital was open.

-In 1991, the Governor of Michigan cut funding for state hospitals and Ypsilanti soon closed.
+In 1991, the Governor of Michigan cut funding for state hospitals and Ypsilanti State Hospital soon closed.
 A forensic centre on the site remained open until 2001.
 Many patients were turned out on the streets with nowhere to go and there was uproar throughout the state of Michigan and beyond.
-Toyota eventually bought the site to develop a technical facility and the hospital was torn down in 2006 after been abandoned for a number of years.
+Toyota eventually bought the site to develop a technical facility and the hospital was torn down in 2006 after remaining abandoned for 16 years.
 Nothing remains.

 Location: Saline, Michigan